po35/ctrl-esc-key/README.md

 - Nobody needs Caps Lock

 ## Next Steps
 In order to get started I created this repo.
 We can discuss here the spec, how we move on and if this idea has any potential.
-Please create issues and pull request on anything you like to see.
+Please create issues and pull requests on anything you like to see.

-To get visibility with keyboard and notebook manufacturers we need to achieve any kind of critical mass: If you think this thing should transform into more than just an idea but a new standard pls contribute to this repo, star and/or fork.
+To get visibility with keyboard/notebook manufacturers we need to achieve any kind of critical mass: If you think this thing should transform into more than just an idea but a new standard pls contribute to this repo, star and/or fork.